JeffChien/coursera-machine-learning-introduction/readme.md

 ### extremely slow with GPU

-Increasing the batch size helps, but the problem is that CPU is still much faster in the same condition, really have no idea what's wrong in thte `tensorflow-metal` package.
+Increasing the batch size helps, but the problem is that CPU is still much faster in the same condition, really have no idea what's wrong in the `tensorflow-metal` package.

 issue threads